argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 Once Argilla is running, you can use the UI with the Direct URL you'll find in the "Embed this Space" option (top right).
 You'll see a URL like this: `https://dvilasuero-argilla-setfit.hf.space`.
 This URL gives you access to a full-screen, stable Argilla instance, and is the `api_url` for reading and writing datasets using the Argilla Python library.

 :::{warning}
-In order to obtain a HF Space direct URL, the space must be set the space to "public" and you can find direct URL in "Embed this Space" menu.
+In order to obtain an HF Space direct URL, the space must be set the space to "public" and you can find the direct URL in the "Embed this Space" menu.
 :::

 ![HF_Space_Direct_URL](/_static/reference/webapp/HF_Space_Direct_URL.png)

 ### Create your first dataset

-If everything went well, you are ready to use the Argilla Python client from an IDE such as Colab, Jupyter, or VS Code.
+If everything goes well, you are ready to use the Argilla Python client from an IDE such as Colab, Jupyter, or VS Code.

 If you want a quick step-by-step example, keep reading.
 If you want an end-to-end tutorial, go to this [tutorial and use Colab or Jupyter](https://docs.argilla.io/en/latest/tutorials/notebooks/training-textclassification-setfit-fewshot.html).